How to improve your website so that it better serves your business...

 Often they’ve paid hundreds or thousands of hard-earned money only to have a website that (may) be pretty to look at, but, isn’t helping them grow their business.

 Which is what ultimately, a website is designed to do right?

-But, most of them are frustrated and don’t know where to start.
+But, most of them are overwhelmed and unsure about where to start.

-So, today I thought I’d address the topic and share my favourite ways to improve your website, so that it DOES serve you and your business goals, and DOES help you grow your business…
+So, today I thought I’d address the topic and share my favourite ways to improve your website, so that it does serve you and your business goals…

 What are The Main Reasons Websites Don’t Work?